SHOULD A CHRISTIAN PARTICIPATE IN MARTIAL ARTS

 **As a pastor I have thought seriously about these questions.
 I want to be in the will of God, follow the teachings of Christ, and never do anything that would hinder someone from coming to Jesus as Savior.
 I have met martial artists whose attitudes did not exemplify these qualities.
 Their demeanor was mean, aggressive, obtuse, and fleshly.
 It is impossible not to convey this attitude to any students they teach.

-**Truly, the heroes of the Old Testament lived in a different dispensation (time period) and, therefore, acted culturally.
+**Truly, the heroes of the Old Testament lived in a different dispensation (time period) and, therefore, acted in obedience to God's commands.
+Their actions often reflected the culture of their time.
 However, they were still at the command of God.
 David was a man after God's own heart, yet he fought bravely and protected his life and, also, the lives of the people of Israel and his own family.
 Many of these warriors of old acted, not on impulse, but by direct order of God.
 This may be difficult for us to understand, but it is none-the-less true.

 **It appears that this warrior attitude is not to be carried over into the New Testament age of grace.
 How may I justify learning to fight with living in the age of grace?
 That is a good question.
 We are to be servants, turn the other cheek, and live at a higher standard in this age.
 Does the Lord want us to protect ourselves?
 Does He want us to protect our family or fight for our nation?
 I believe the answer to these questions is quite obvious!
 What would you do if you and your family were attacked?
 Would you defend yourself or family?
 Again, the answer is obviously, yes.

-**Over the past 13 years, we have been privileged to see some 85 people come to know the Lord while attending Taekwondo classes.
+**Over the past 29 years, we have been privileged to see well over 100 people come to know the Lord while attending Taekwondo classes.
 Taekwondo is just a tool to be used to honor Christ.
 Why not use all the tools available and then proclaim the only truth that will provide eternal life.
+(Postscript: I chose Tae Kwon Do as a martial art to study because it is a military art.
+Its origin is not in temple worship, is not based upon ancestor worship).

 KIYUP: The question has also been asked regarding the sound of the "Kiyup" during or at the end of the patterns.
 What does it mean?
 Is there some mystical meaning to this type of breathing?
 One Christian master martial artist said, "Deep breathing and shouting (forcing air out of the lungs using the diaphragm) is common in many sports to derive extra power.
 When weight lifters raise heavy weights, they often take a deep breath then shout or yell when lifting.
 Martial artists do the same, first to derive extra power but also to startle an opponent.
 Shouting is not mystical, but natural."